 Paying zero interest.
 This is probably the biggest advantage to using a buy now, pay later plan instead of a credit card.
 To use the example above, if you buy a $300 smart watch and pay $75 each month for for months on a credit card, you’ll have paid $300 for the watch plus whatever interest accrues on your entire credit card balance over those four months.
 A buy now, pay later plan, a $300 watch still costs just $300.

 However, zero interest isn’t always a given, and you often have to make the payments in a relatively short time.
 Afterpay, for example, promises no fees and no interest, but you have to make all payments on time and pay the amount off within six weeks.
+For amounts above $400, there is an interest-based, monthly repayment plan.
 Klarna‘s terms are similar if you pay off the amount in four payments made over eight weeks (one payment every two weeks).

-Affirm, another major player in the buy now, play later marketplace, charges interest ranging from 0% to 30%, depending on the merchant, but doesn’t charge late fees or penalty fees.
+Affirm, another major player in the buy now, play later marketplace, offers a no-interest, 4-payment plan or a monthly plan that charges interest that varies depending on the merchant, but doesn’t charge late fees or penalty fees.
 Affirm also has high spending limits of up to $17,500.

 Check out this chart from Investopedia to compare interest rates and terms for popular buy now, pay later plans.